lightbits/lightbits.github.io/euler2/euler2.markdown

 Ok, here is the exciting part: if you repeat the above steps, you will find that *any Euler angle sequence becomes equal to this matrix*.
 This means that it wouldn't matter which one we choose to update our orientation, they would have pretty much the same effect.

 Neat!
 But isn't that also super suspicious?
+No?
+How about this...

 <br>
 <br>
 <!-- # Axis-angle -->

-No?
-How about this...

 Euler angles are three angles about three axes, but we can also parametrize our rotation in terms of one axis and one angle around it.
 There's even a formula to convert that to a rotation matrix:

 ![](eq4.png)
 <!-- R = I + sin(a) skew(r) + (1-cos(a)) skew(r)^2 -->

-<p style="color:#999;">`a` is the angle and `r` is the axis.
-We'll see what this `skew` function is soon</p>
+<p style="color:#999;">*a* is the angle and *r* is the axis.
+We'll see what this *skew* function is soon</p>

 This is not minimal because it uses four numbers, but if we multiply the angle into the axis we do get a minimal parametrization: a vector whose length is the original angle and, when normalized, is the original axis.
 Let's rewrite our formula in terms of this vector:

 ![](eq5.png)
 <!-- R = I + sin(|w|) skew(w/|w|) + (1-cos(|w|)) skew(w/|w|)^2 -->

-So what happens when the angle is small?
-Well, some things cancel and we're left with:
+If the angle (length of *w*) is small, some things cancel and we're left with:

 ![](eq6.png)
 <!-- R = I + skew(w) -->

-That `skew(w)` thing is called the *skew-symmetric* form of `w`, and is the matrix that, when multiplied with a vector, gives you the cross product between `w` and that vector.
+skew(*w*) is called the skew-symmetric form of *w*, and is the matrix that, when multiplied with a vector, gives you the cross product between *w* and that vector.

 ![](eq7.png)
 <!--